aiidateam/aiida-core/docs/source/datatypes/index.rst

 In the same module, there is also a :py:class:`~aiida.orm.nodes.data.list.List` class to store a list of base data types.

+The different datatypes can be accessed through the :py:func:`~aiida.plugins.factories.DataFactory` function (also exposed from :py:mod:`aiida.plugins`) by passing an entry point to it as an argument.
+A list of all the data entry points can be found with the command ``verdi plugin list aiida.data``.

 Dict
 +++++++++++++